 Additionally, just like the skin anywhere else on your body, your scalp is susceptible to sustaining a sunburn or premature sun-related aging if you spend a lot of time outdoors without taking appropriate precautions.
 People with gray or blond hair need to be especially vigilant since they have less protective pigmentation to block the sun’s rays.

-Diet.
 The only nutrients your scalp has access to are the ones you give it, and a diet that is habitually lacking in certain vitamins, minerals, healthy fats and protein can eventually lead to decreased scalp function and dull hair.

-Smoking.
+Certainly, we could write an entire article on why you should not smoke!
+But we are focusing on hair… so we will stay focused.
 The chemicals in tobacco smoke can make it harder for cells anywhere in your body to absorb adequate amounts of necessary nutrients like oxygen.

-Since each one of your hairs grows through a follicle in your scalp, a long-term lack of adequate oxygen can lead to hair loss and cause your remaining hair to grow dull, brittle and more prone to breakage.
+Since each one of your hairs grows through a follicle in your scalp, a long-term lack of adequate oxygen can lead to hair loss and cause your remaining hair to grow dull, brittle, and more prone to breakage.

 What You Can Do to Keep Your Scalp Healthy

 Since your daily routine heavily influences your scalp’s health, you have plenty of opportunities to make positive changes.